-School devices remain the property of Ivy Bank Primary School and in using them staff will follow the 'Staff ICT and Electronic Devices' policy, dated Autumn 2022.
+School devices remain the property of Ivy Bank Primary School and in using them, staff will follow the Data Protection Policy, Online Safety Policy, Photographic and video images procedure, Social Media Policy and Staff ICT and Electronic Devices Policy.

 Electronic devices should be password protected so that content cannot be accessed by unauthorised users.